maximbetin/instagram-helper/README.md

 - `TIMEZONE_OFFSET`: Numeric hour offset used to localize times in reports (defaults to 2).
 - `BROWSER_PROFILE_DIR`: The profile directory to use (defaults to "Default").
 - `BROWSER_DEBUG_PORT`: The remote debugging port (defaults to 9222).
-- `BROWSER_ATTACH_ONLY`: Set to `"true"` to only attach to an existing browser instance and not launch a new one (defaults to "false").
 - `BROWSER_START_URL`: URL opened when launching a local browser (defaults to Instagram).
-- `BROWSER_LOAD_DELAY`: Milliseconds to wait after launching the local browser before attaching (defaults to 5000).
+- `BROWSER_LOAD_DELAY`: Milliseconds to wait after launching the local browser before connecting (defaults to 5000).
 - `BROWSER_CONNECT_SCHEME`: Connection scheme for CDP, usually `http` (defaults to "http").
 - `BROWSER_REMOTE_HOST`: Hostname for the browser remote debugger, usually `localhost` (defaults to